Popular Destinations

 A few things people try that essentially never work:

-• Showing up without calling first and hoping the front-desk staff doesn't check.
+• Showing up without calling first and hoping the front-desk staff does not check.

 • Bringing a fake ID.
 Front desks at chain hotels are trained to spot these.